alliums/common-western-modes/README.md

 ### common-western-modes
-A simple selection of the absolute most fundamental Western musical modes.
+A simple selection of the absolute most fundamental Western musical modes in .scl format.
 Currently has the 7 diatonic modes and 1 pentatonic scale.

 ### contents